 When he started, Gaspar told me, they sat him in the Production room between logo and cover lettering man Ira Schnapp and then production artist Mort Drucker (later of MAD fame), and he began lettering work for Julie, and soon other editors like Robert Kanigher and Mort Weisinger.
 It was freelance work paying $2 a page, but he did it in the office five days a week, lettering about nine pages a day on average, or 45 pages a week.
 At the end of the week he’d fill out a voucher for the work and get a check.
 Gaspar said $90 a week pay was good money in those days, and he was quite happy with his new job.

-I suspect having on-premises letterers was a fairly new thing for DC then.
-Ira Schnapp had not been in his staff job for long, but was now busy doing most of the company’s logos, cover lettering, house ads, and some story pages as well.
+I’m still researching the role of staff letterers at DC Comics in the early years.
+When Gaspar started, Ira Schnapp had not been in his staff job for long, but was now busy doing most of the company’s logos, cover lettering, house ads, and story pages as well.
 Gaspar told me there were two students from his old high school that were also coming in to do lettering, probably after school.
 One was a young man named Artie Secunda, the other was a young lady, he doesn’t remember her name.
 From the early days of comics and in comic strips, lettering was usually provided by the artist, or more often an assistant, but it was part of the product delivered by the artist.
 Some comics packagers or “shops” had guys specializing in lettering, like Howard Ferguson at Joe Simon’s shop and Abe Kanegson at Will Eisners, but in general lettering was seen as an entry level job one would do on the way toward inking and eventually pencilling.
 Many artists who came into the comics business in the early days followed that route.

 Knowing the time period and the title, I thought I should be able to identify Gaspar’s seminal lettering on JIMMY WAKELY.
 First I had to find scans of the comics.
 Some were available online, but not all the issues, and the scans were of varying quality.
 Of the issues I could view that way, the earliest pages that looked like Gaspar’s work were indeed from issue 7.
 Wanting a closer look, I ordered a well-worn and not very collectible copy on eBay, above.